-October 17: Reflation's Rollover Says Short SPDR S&P Oil & Gas Exploration ETF (XOP).
+Market Call: October 17 - Reflation's Rollover Says Short SPDR S&P Oil & Gas Exploration ETF (XOP)

-October 9: Why Technology and Consumer Discretionary stocks are at Risk.
+Market Call: October 9 - Why Technology and Consumer Discretionary stocks are at Risk"

 "There are a lot of risks percolating in financial markets each day, but one that is front and center at all times is what we refer to as “relationship status risk.”
 For starters, this isn’t the kind of relationship risk that occurs when you decide to be honest about how you really feel about your in-laws.
 I’m talking about the relationships between and across markets.
 Bill Nye the Science Guy would call this “correlation.”
 By a wide margin, U.S. tech and consumer discretionary sectors are the best-performing asset classes in the world, both on a year-to-date and trailing 12-month basis.
 In fact, there are few asset classes that have performed better over the last 27 months, but the relationship between these two asset classes and the greenback and U.S. yields may be signaling last call at this party."

-October 3: Draghi's Dilemma Says Short iShares MSCI Germany ETF (EWG).
+Market Call: October 3 - Draghi's Dilemma Says Short iShares MSCI Germany ETF (EWG).

 "Fundamentally, it simply doesn’t get more bearish for an equity market than when its economy is confronted with an FG4 environment characterized by both growth and inflation slowing.
 The German economy is getting whack-a-moled by this bearish combo platter right now, and its equity market is paying the price.
 Quantitatively, all factors (except Topo) are flashing deeply bearish signals, and EWG has been making a series of lower highs for the last eight months.
 This is the textbook definition of a bear market.
 Behaviorally, investors have become bullish on EWG in response to its recent +5.1% three-week rally.
 This divergence between EWG’s bearish Fundamental Gravity and its bullish Behavioral Gravity is exactly the type of opportunities we look to capitalize on."

-September 26: Reflation's Rollover Says Short Oil Services ETF (OIH).
+Market Call: September 26 - Reflation's Rollover Says Short Oil Services ETF (OIH)

 "Fundamentally, the combo platter of U.S. growth and inflation slowing together is OIH’s kryptonite.
 There is simply no way OIH will muster any upside momentum against that Fundamental Gravity backdrop.
 Quantitatively, all aspects of OIH’s QG are bearish.
 The most bearish development recently is TOPO beginning to rise off its lowest level in 12 months, indicating a high level of drawdown risk over the next few weeks.
 Behaviorally, investors are becoming more bearish as OIH declines, but they still aren’t nearly bearish enough."

-September 19: Slowing Dragon Says Short China Large Cap ETF (FXI).
+Market Call: September 19 - Slowing Dragon Says Short China Large Cap ETF (FXI)

 "The Fundamental Gravity bottom line is that a wide swath of Chinese data continues to flag slowing growth as we enter Q4 2018.
 Despite a mild move to higher inflation throughout the summer, the inflationary downtrend remains very much intact and likely heading lower.
 Quantitatively, all factors for FXI remain extremely bearish.
 That said, when shorting a bear market as entrenched as Chinese equities are currently, it’s critical that you risk manage the inevitable dead cat bounces.
 Behaviorally, investors are displaying classic humanness, attempting to catch falling knives by adding more money to FXI after its intra-2018 crash.
 When the three gravities align this way, you wait for a short-able bounce and you go huntin’ for wabbit!"

-September 5: As Growth and Inflation Slows, U.S. Shift Work Says Get Short XLF
+Market Call: September 5 - As Growth and Inflation Slows, U.S. Shift Work Says Get Short XLF

 "Fundamentally, U.S. growth is slowing, and the Fed remains committed to two more rate hikes this year.
 This combo platter creates a bearish environment for U.S. financial institutions.
 Quantitatively, XLF isn’t bearish yet, but it’s becoming less bullish.
 Remember, every bear market begins as a bull market that gets less bullish.
 The best shorting opportunity is when the phase transition from bull to bear is occurring, not once it’s complete.
 Behaviorally, XLF’s Behavioral Gravity Index is flashing bearish, but being short U.S. financial stocks is far from a consensus trade.
 There is currently a very low behavioral risk to initiating (or holding) short positions in XLF."

-August 8: As Growth Slows, U.S. Shift Work Says Get Long XLU
+Makret Call: August 8 - As Growth Slows, U.S. Shift Work Says Get Long XLU

 "The Fundamental Gravity bottom line is that we are witnessing the U.S. Growth a Go-Go theme passing the baton to the U.S. Shift work macro theme.
 Asset classes that perform well when U.S. growth slows bottomed between late April and June.
 Now, starting with the July data, we are starting to see chinks in the U.S. growth armor.
 The Quantitative Gravity bottom line is that XLU is firing on all quantitative cylinders right now, and you should be buying pullbacks until further notice.
 The Behavioral Gravity bottom line is that the utilities sector will be one of the best-performing sectors, from both a risk and return perspective, in the second half of the year.
 Clearly, investors don’t fully understand the U.S. Shift Work macro theme, because they are not nearly bullish enough on utilities."

-June 27: Lower Highs Are Telling the Entire Story for being Long U.S. Consumer Staples
+Market Call: June 27 - Lower Highs Are Telling the Entire Story for being Long U.S. Consumer Staples

-June 20: Humanness and a Shorting Opportunity for U.S. Semiconducotrs
+Market Call: June 20 - Humanness and a Shorting Opportunity for U.S. Semiconducotrs

 "The Fundamental Gravity bottom line is that the combo platter of slowing Asian economies with an impending U.S. economy slowdown is going to induce a semiconductor bear market.
 The Quantitative Gravity bottom line is that while SMH’s readings are still bullishly inclined, they are deteriorating at the margin.
 All bear markets start out as a bull market that first gets less bullish and then enters a bear market.
 The Behavioral Gravity bottom line is that investors are starting to turn bearish on SMH and vote with their feet.
 Luckily for us, SMH’s price is still hovering near 2018 highs, which means there’s plenty of downside from here and room for people to get even more bearish once SMH’s price has capitulated to the downside."